 February 29, 2016

 The payments market needs a swift kick in the pants.
-Sending money internationally should be as simple, fast, and cheap as calling a friend on Skype.
+Sending international money transfers should be as simple, fast, and cheap as calling a friend on Skype.
 Yet cross-border payments today are not only a huge drain on resources, gobbling up $50 billion in wire fees every year, but through their opacity and inefficiency tend to cut small businesses out of the $24 trillion per year global trade market, a quarter of which represents small business transactions.

 There’s a better way to send business money transfers, driven by new technology that’s shaking the archaic banking and wire transfer protocols to the core.
 It stands to give power back to small business owners, to level the playing field and open up a world of business opportunities that have effectively been shut off from startups and small and medium-sized businesses (SMBs) that can’t afford to slow down for a dated system ripe with roadblocks, inefficiencies, and fees.
 Here’s what the future of cross-border payments could look like.

 Higher fees, slower service – why is the wire still dominant?

 SMBs pay the highest fees and have the least leverage with their banks.
 When sending money internationally, senders and receivers are both assessed transaction fees that average $35 and $23 per transaction, respectively.
 An additional foreign exchange (FX) fee compounds the initial cost, ranging from three to eight percent.

 Negotiating lower charges is straightforward for large enterprises, as banks can offer discounted wire fees in exchange for credit lines and other profitable products.
 But for SMBs with limited need for these other bank services, bargaining for better rates remains a privilege reserved for big business.